RuisSoftware/FiveM-Resources-2024/README.md

 ![welcome](https://www.gemeentenieuwstad.nl/wp-content/uploads/2020/10/welcome.png)
 Report hackers and hackwebsites please.

-The latest MySQL plugin is breaking this resource!
+The latest MySQL plugin could break this resource!
 Only use: https://github.com/dutchplayers/MySQL-for-ESX-Inventory-HUD

 We have edited the original esx_inventoryhud resource from Trsak.